jerry1177/NetworkChat/README.md

 will be listening on.
 The server Application must be running in order for you to enter the chat room!

 # Running the application
-You can download the executable .jar files and run the application.
+You can download the executable .jar files in the "exec" folder and run the application.
-The server application must be running in order for the client application to connectto the chat room.
+The server application must be running in order for the client application to connect to the chat room.
 The server application can only be run in the terminal or console.
-You need to enter a port number as a parameter for the server application.
+You need to enter a port number that the server application will be listening on as a parameter for the server application.

 # Example
+java -jar NetworkChatServer.jar [Port]

+Example:
 java -jar NetworkChatServer.jar 3000

-This example starts the NetworkChat server and binds it to listen on port 3000.
+If you copy and paste this example into the terminal, the NetworkChat server will be listening on port 3000.
+Make sure you are in the same directory as the server application in the terminal when you run this command.

 Once ther server is running, you can double click on the NetworkChat.jar executable file and you should be good to go.
 You don't have to wait to start the server application in order to start the client application, but you